January 25, 2018 (Thursday)

 January 25, 2018, space permitting.
 Participation in the event is free.

-Columbia University will hold the NACLO Open Competition first round in 750 Costa Engineering Room (former Interschool Lab), 7th floor, Schapiro Center for Engineering and Physical Science Research , which is located at 530 West 120th St. The building is reachable from the north end of the main campus of Columbia through the 4th floor.
+Columbia University will hold the NACLO Competitional Invitational round in the Information Lab (7LW1), 7th floor, Schapiro Center for Engineering and Physical Science Research , which is located at 530 West 120th St. The building is reachable from the north end of the main campus of Columbia through the 4th floor.
 You can find directions on this page and

 Map of Columbia Campus with Directions